Keeping your home feeling comfortable is expensive.

 Here’s a surprise: Electric outlets, switches and electrical boxes can be sources of air leaks.
 The solution: Insulate them and seal leaks.
 Family Handyman shows how to do this with illustrated instructions.

-At minimum, add premade foam gaskets to your wall outlets.
+At a minimum, add premade foam gaskets to your wall outlets.
 Measure the outlet before you purchase and remember to turn off the power at the circuit breaker box when you do this job.

 Also, easily removable child-safety plugs placed in unused wall outlets can help plug leaky areas.